 Any potential investor should consult its own independent tax adviser for more information about the tax consequences of acquiring, owning and disposing of Notes.
-Bearer Notes generally may not be offered or sold in the United States or to U.S. persons.
-Unless an exemption applies, a U.S. person holding a Bearer Note or Coupon will not be entitled to deduct any loss on the Bearer Note or Coupon and must treat as ordinary income any gain realized on the sale or other disposition (including the receipt of principal) of the Bearer Note or Coupon.
+Notes issued in bearer form ('Bearer Notes') generally may not be offered or sold in the United States or to U.S. persons.
+Unless an exemption applies, a U.S. person holding a Bearer Note or interest coupon ('Coupon') will not be entitled to deduct any loss on the Bearer Note or Coupon for U.S. federal income tax purposes and must treat as ordinary income any gain realized on the sale or other disposition (including the receipt of principal) of the Bearer Note or Coupon.